Breast: Etymology and terminology

+Breasts is often used to refer to female breasts in particular, though the stricter anatomical term refers to the same region on members of either sex.
+Male breasts are sometimes referred to in the singular to mean the collective upper chest area, whereas female breasts are referred to in the plural unless speaking of a specific left or right breast.

-A large number of colloquial terms for breasts are used in English, ranging from fairly polite terms to vulgar or slang.
+A large number of colloquial terms for female breasts are used in English, ranging from fairly polite terms to vulgar or slang.
 Some vulgar slang expressions may be considered to be derogatory or sexist to women.

 Evolutionary development

 Humans are the only mammals whose breasts become permanently enlarged after sexual maturity (known in humans as puberty).
-The reason for this evolutionary change was unknown.
+The reason for this evolutionary change is unknown.
 Several hypotheses have been put forward: